 Once those with potential have been identified, then give them some time in position and observe — again for the aforementioned traits.
 If things continue to look promising, now look for ways to “test their mettle.”
 Giving them special projects, assigning supervisory duties to them, and bringing them in on periodic discussions and decisions you undertake are all ways to strengthen their experience base and observe them in action.

 You should also be on the lookout for training opportunities from which the identified individuals might benefit.
-Most states have an “Ag Leadership” program; these are great programs to put these protégées through, and may last several months or even a year, focusing on networking, communication, leadership and other very useful “soft” skills.
+Most states have an “Ag Leadership” program — these are great programs to put these protégées through, and are typically a several month or even year-long program which focuses on networking, communication, leadership and other very useful “soft” skills.
 They typically immerse the participant in a variety of activities designed to strengthen their skill set, as well educate them about the agriculture and agribusinesses of your state.

-Give careful thought to the skills, background, and abilities of the individual.
+Give careful thought the skills, background, and abilities of the individual.
 Talk with them about their goals, and look for training opportunities that help them grow.
 Suppliers offer a variety of training opportunities, and with just a bit of work, you can identify many other possibilities available through universities or organizations such as the American Management Association or the National AgriMarketing Association.
-Another source of good training for up-and-coming managers are programs offered by the Purdue Center for Food and Agricultural Business (see: www.agecon.purdue.edu/cab).
+Another source of good training for up and coming managers are programs offered by the Purdue Center for Food and Agricultural Business (see: https://www.agecon.purdue.edu/cab ).